departmentfortransport/ac-roadtraff-pipe/README.md

 in your console which will open the file.
 Make sure you read all the comments, and without any hiccups you should have the tables ready in under 5 minutes!
 As this package is not fully developed and released, do not be afraid of hiccups...

+The Desk Notes, which should have the bespoke ETHOS issues that may occur, are currently the definitive document for making the tables each quarter.

 <b name="notSRF"></b> "I'm in DfT, but not trying to produce table set TRA25... and I am thinking of getting into RAPping"
 --------------------------------------------------------------------------------------------------------------------------